 This study defines the wellness tourism economy as all expenditures made by tourists who seek to improve or maintain their well-being during or as a result of their trip.

 It includes two types of expenditures:

-International Wellness Tourism Receipts Domestic Wellness Tourism Expenditures All receipts earned by a country from inbound All expenditures in a country made by wellness wellness tourists visiting from abroad, with an tourists who are traveling within their own overnight stay.
-15 country of residence, with an overnight stay.
+All receipts earned by a country from inbound wellness tourists visiting from abroad, with an overnight stay.
+Domestic Wellness Tourism Expenditures All expenditures in a country made by wellness tourists who are traveling within their own country of residence, with an overnight stay.